 The final project is meant to be a concrete case study.
 The student will offer theological exegesis of some portion of Scripture, showing its canonical testimony, its creedal importance, and its contemporary relevance for the author’s or other contexts.
 In so doing the student will draw on classical and modern resources and demonstrate an ability to read critically within the tradition of Christian theological exegesis.
 The project concludes with a practical guide to employing this material in the church, whether as a teaching series or a framework for some other ministry.

-To view all courses being offered in this track, please see our DMin course schedule.
+To view all courses being offered in this track, please see the DMin course schedule.